 - They agree to the full-time commitment at a salary below their market value for at least 2 years.
 If it’s for only 6 months or even a year – it’s best not to invite this person to join your deal at all.

 - If they have another business running on the side, this is usually not a good sign.
 It’s better to then keep this person as an active consultant, which may become passive at any time.
 Then you won’t feel frustrated if they block a significant amount of shares, which you may need for future fundraising events with new investors, so that you don’t dilute yours too much.

 Here is another scenario – you consider inviting a co-founder who you don’t know at all.
 Perhaps, it was from a recommendation, or maybe you posted this role online and found someone who might be perfect for the part:

 - If it’s a technical person, give him a task to do.
 Have someone from your technical friends speak to them and ask them very specific technical questions, and get feedback from all their responses.

 - Call up this person’s former or current subordinates and bosses.
 Don’t email them, as there are many things that can’t be asked or put in an email.

 - Funnily enough, do not forget to google your candidate.
 Check their social media profiles and also profiles of their former colleagues or family.

 - Get together for a drink and not only once.
 Invite your friends or a family member and ask him to do the same.
 Listen and watch carefully, how this person behaves in front of others, whether they are friends, colleagues, staff, and family.

-Think of it like choosing a husband or a wife.
+Think of choosing co-founders like choosing a husband or a wife.
 Imagine – you will be spending days and sometimes nights with this person for the next few years, isn’t it something to take very seriously?
 Trust your gut.